-That is why we are also developing a new Medium-Term Financial Plan alongside this Business Plan, making sure that the commitments we make are affordable and deliverable.
+That is why we are also developing a new Medium-Term Financial Plan alongside this Business Plan to make sure that the actions we commit to are affordable and deliverable.

 These are ambitious goals, but they are grounded in the important task of getting the basics right for the people of Edinburgh.

 This Business Plan sets out what we will deliver over the next few years and how we will manage the ongoing and significant financial challenges we are facing.
 It is also built from the knowledge that we can give ourselves the best chance of achieving these shared goals through close, cross-party cooperation in our day-to-day work.